I had a whole other blog post written on self-compassion for this week… but you don’t get to read it.

 1) Kindness.
 As in replacing the inner critic with a sweeter inner voice.
 For a long time I struggled with this idea feeling like “self-love” was kind of woo woo and new agey.
 I have finally found a way to practice it for myself by simply imagining how I would talk to one of my children if they were going through a similar struggle (like having just forgotten to save their work on the computer).
 Would I tell them they were a big lamo?
 No. I would be kind in the face of their distress about losing something they worked hard on.
 So I try to use that same voice for myself.

 2) Common Humanity.
 I experienced this lesson this week out on a walk with our dog.
 I bumped into a family checking out a house for sale across the street and enjoyed learning more about their process.
 They shared what they are looking for in a house (more room for their growing family, a better commute, and green outdoor environs for their kiddos to play).
 As I listened I felt myself fill with a deep sense of comfort as I recognized the similarity between what they want and what I want in my life.
 The conversation reminded me that I am held in this much larger force field of humans desiring to be happy, free from harm, and to live in safe and nurturing environments.
 This is as true for the mamas in Syria where a whole generation has been disrupted as it is for me and the family I bumped into.
 And remembering that I am not alone in my human desires felt good and gave rise to an organic inner sense of gratitude for my home and garden and many other gifts.
-(Here is a picture of our yard on this fine fall day.
-My office is through those windows and every few minutes a fresh batch of yellow leaves rains down around me while I write.
-Delicious!)
+Especially the fresh batch of yellow leaves raining down outside my office windows every few minutes as a write this.
+Generous connections to the human and nonhuman world that surrounds me.

 3) Mindfulness.
 In the context of self-compassion, mindfulness is “a non-judgmental, receptive mind state in which one observes thoughts and feelings as they are, without trying to suppress or deny them.
 We cannot ignore our pain and feel compassion for it at the same time.
 Mindfulness also requires that we not be “over-identified” with thoughts and feelings, so that we are caught up and swept away by negative reactivity.”
 Read more about Self-Compassion here… including some free guided meditations.